Psychology 2070 - Human Growth and Development » Summer 2022 » Final Exam

 The changes involved in women's climacteric occur gradually over a 10-year period, during which

-A. menstrual cycles become irregular and the reproductive organs increase in size.
+B. menstrual cycles become irregular and the reproductive organs increase in size.

 C. monthly cycles gradually increase in length until menstruation stops altogether.

-D. the production of estrogen drops.
+D. the production of estrogen increases.

 Question #35